 Sides-people help to greet worshipers, and ensure worshipers have worship materials needed.
 They inform priests, and communion assistants, of the numbers for communion preparations.
 Sides-people ensure the orderly movements of worshipers during communion, and during the offering.
 They also ensure the worship space is tidy and secure following the service.

 Readers read out the Scripture passages as appointed for the service.

 (Liturgical readings follow the New Revised Common Lectionary.)

-Intercessors are responsible for leading the congregation in the public Prayers of the People for the community, the world, and the Church.
+Intercessors lead the congregation in prayers for the community, the world, and the Church.

-Collection/Offering Counters work in pairs to properly record and account for the Sunday/Wednesday Collection in a responsible and secure manner.
+Offering Counters, working in pairs, record, and account for the worship offerings in a confidential and secure manner.